SmithWillSuffice/ohanga-pai/content/empirical/200_00_mmtodes_working_models.md

 Can we just then drop the old equation for $\dot D$?
 Since that previous model is no longer applicable?

-I think I convinced myself, but here is some furtehr reaosning in case you need convincing --- but do write to me if you disagree.
+I think I convinced myself, but here is some further reasoning in case you need convincing --- but do write to me if you disagree.

 > The meaning of “debt” has changed in our new model, and so the dynamics that determine it must change accordingly.